alanphil2k01/intro_to_hugo/content/posts/03_new_project.md

 ```
 hugo server -D
 ```
-**Note** '-D' flag is used to force the rendering of draft posts.
+**Note:** '-D' flag is used to force the rendering of draft posts.

 Remove or make draft = false for each header of post before deploying it.

 # Deploy